 - Slower vehicle speeds will give a more comfortable environment for bicycling.

 - Dedicated space creates more predictable behavior for people on bicycles and people in cars.

 This project, combined with others to be implemented over the coming months and years, will provide a network of safe connections for people on foot and bike through the Downtown core and to the Legacy Loop trail system.
 Weber Street currently carries very low traffic volume and was identified as an urban greenway in the Experience Downtown Master Plan to connect nearby neighborhoods to the downtown core

 Weber St. between Pikes Peak Ave. and Rio Grande St. will have:

-- Be converted from parking protected bike lanes to a more traditional buffered bike lane format with curbside parking
+- Was converted from parking-protected bike lanes to a more traditional buffered bike lane format with curbside parking

-- Maintain parallel parking spaces along travel lanes
+- Maintains parallel parking spaces along travel lanes

 Pikes Peak Ave. to East Vermijo St. will have: